Google Workspace : Collaboration + productivity apps (opens in new tab)

 While Hot Schedule might not seem the most obvious app to include in this list, it's definitely useful to consider if you do have multiple employees.

-Additionally, even with its admittedly minimal cost of $2.99, it's the most popular business app in the Apple AppStore.
+Additionally, even with its admittedly minimal cost, it's the most popular business app in the Apple AppStore.

 Built in the cloud, Wrike is a one-stop-shop for project management, planning and team collaboration.
 Adaptable to tasks both big and small, organizations ranging from SMBs right up to Fortune 500 companies are among Wrike’s purported 15,000 users.